eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 # Checklist: Before/After Constraints {#before}

+This section describes how to enforce constraints on row update using triggers.

 ## Immutable Columns {#imm}

 - if a field should be immutable, add a trigger to make it so